Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Dataset Construction

 \section{Dataset Construction}

-While traditional scholarship has documented numerous Latin intertextual parallels, computational research remains constrained by the lack of standardized benchmark datasets.
-Aggregating these references is non-trivial, as the data is dispersed across commentaries, \textit{indices locorum} (``back-of-the-book indexes''), and focused philological case studies.
-To address this gap, we curated a corpus of $\sim$172k text segments spanning works by multiple Latin authors (see Table~\ref{tab:corpus_stats}) and a ground truth dataset of 545 confirmed intertextual links identified within these texts (see Figure~\ref{fig:textreuse}).
+While traditional scholarship has documented numerous Latin intertextual parallels, computational research remains constrained by the lack of standardized benchmarks.
+Aggregating these references is non-trivial, as the data is dispersed across commentaries, \textit{indices locorum} (``back-of-the-book indexes''), and philological case studies.
+To address this gap, we curated a corpus of $\sim$176k text segments spanning works by multiple Latin authors (see Table~\ref{tab:corpus_stats}) and a merged ground truth dataset of 1,490 confirmed intertextual links (see Figure~\ref{fig:textreuse}).